Lawdog37/PocketPal/README.md

 # PocketPal
-This is the code for an Arduino unit with the ability to project images to a small LCD screen.
+This is the code for a small LCD screen with changing faces using an Arduino unit.
+The faces were converted into hexadecimal Matrices, which were then projected to the screen on random intervals.
+I used the Adafruit GFX library for the image generation and handling.